GabeScott/standard-works-vault/General Conference/1981 April - The Responsibility of Young Aaronic Priesthood Bearers.md

 The children rehearsed; the parents were taught the gospel; and the whole family was baptized.

-The truth of our message—the impact of its spiritual influence upon hearts previously prepared—is the greatest influence for good in the world.
+The truth of our message—the impact of its spiritual influence upon hearts *previously prepared*—is the greatest influence for good in the world.

 Senior Classman Kevin Scott was assigned to preside over a dining table of ten freshmen midshipmen at the United States Naval Academy.
 Seniors at the Naval Academy at Annapolis assist in training new midshipmen not only in tactics, but also in courtesy and discipline.